-The chronic toxicity tests shall be conducted in general accordance with the procedures set out in the latest revision of Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Water to Freshwater Organisms, Fourth Edition, October 2002, EPA-821-R-02-013 as per 40 CFR 136.3(a) TABLE IALIST OF APPROVED BIOLOGICAL METHODS.
+The chronic toxicity tests shall be conducted in general accordance with the procedures set out in the latest revision of Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Water to Freshwater Organisms, Fourth Edition, October 2002, EPA-821-R-02-013as per 40 CFR 136.3(a) TABLE IALIST OF APPROVED BIOLOGICAL METHODS.
 Test species shall consist of Ceriodaphnia dubia and Pimephales promelas (fathead minnow).
-Upon approval from the Director, a carbon dioxide atmosphere may be used in order to account for pH drift once it has been demonstrated that pH drift is artificially impacting the toxicity of the sample.
-However, this test must be performed simultaneously with an unaltered atmosphere test and must adhere to the procedures specified in Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Water to Freshwater Organisms, Fourth Edition.
-October 2002, EPA-92 I-R-02-0 I 3

 A multi dilution test consisting of at least five concentrations and a control is required at two dilutions below and two above the RWC, if possible.
 If test acceptability criteria are not met for control survival, growth, or reproduction, the test shall be considered invalid.
 A valid replacement test is required within the specified sampling period to remain in compliance with this permit.
-Chronic toxicity occurs when, during a chronic toxicity test, the 25% inhibition concentration (IC25) calculated on the basis of test organism survival and growth or survival and reproduction, is less than or equal to Summer >90, Fall >79, Winter >74 and Spring >92 effluent concentration (equivalent to the RWC).
-If a sample is found to be chronically toxic during a routine test, the monitoring frequency shall become biweekly (see Part I.C.4.b Accelerated Testing).
+Chronic toxicity occurs when, during a chronic toxicity test, the 25% inhibition concentration (IC25) calculated on the basis of test organism survival and growth or survival and reproduction, is less than or equal to 43.4% effluent concentration (equivalent to the RWC).
+If a sample is found to be chronically toxic during a routine test, the monitoring frequency shall become biweekly (see Part 1.C.3.b Accelerated Testing). (the Director may enter acceptable variations in the test procedure here as documented in the Fact Sheet Statement of Basis and based on the test acceptability criteria as contained in Utah Pollutant Discharge Elimination System (UPDES) Permitting and Enforcement Guidance Document for Whole Effluent Toxicity Control January, 2017).
 If possible, dilution water should be obtained from the receiving stream.